vattay/btcgpu-docker/README.md

     git clone https://github.com/vattay/btcgpu-docker.git
     cd btcgpu-docker

-Pull the slim image

-    docker pull oxide/btcgpu-docker:testnet

-Run the bitcon gold node in a detached container in the background.
+Run the bitcoin gold full node in a detached container in the background.

     ./run.sh